Menu

 How are campaign updates shared?

-Campaign milestones, event progress, partner structure changes, and public-facing refinements are surfaced through the Lift4Love public pages rather than buried behind internal admin language or hidden operator notes.
+Campaign milestones, event progress, partner structure changes, and public refinements are shared through the Lift4Love public pages so supporters can follow the work in plain language.
 The easiest public checkpoints are the homepage, the About page, and the Partners page.

 What if I want to help but cannot give money right now?